 I can’t help but think that dandelions are life.
-How often have we worked so hard to appear perfect on our Better Homes & Gardens outside only to have one of our deeply rooted dandelion traits pop up overnight?
-Sometimes, even worse than dandelion traits, we have methodically, obsessively curated the perfect life – the right neighborhood, schools for the kids, church, social groups, profession, and vehicle only to start discovering dandelion incursions all over our previously perfect life.
+How often have we worked relentlessly to appear perfect on our Better Homes & Gardens outside only to have one of our deeply rooted dandelion traits pop up overnight?
+Even worse than dandelion traits, sometimes we have methodically, obsessively curated the perfect life: the right neighborhood, the best schools for the kids, church, social groups, profession, and vehicle only to start discovering dandelion incursions all over our previously pristine world.
 These dandelion infections are enough to make a girl sick!
 They are frustrating, annoying, disruptive, and persistent.

-I don’t know about you but, my life is not perfectly manicured.
+I don’t know about you, but my life is not perfectly manicured.
 In fact, it’s littered with unexpected troubles, aggravating interactions, blindingly frustrating circumstances, and rather than having a life lawn with a single dandelion distraction; my life is more dandelion than fescue.
 Surveying the backyard this week, I marveled at the fact that although my son had mowed the lawn just the day before, newly sprouted dandelions reached several inches above the freshly cut grass.
 At first, I was aggravated; I had been inspecting the patches where the lawn was worn thin or trampled down to the dirt and thinking about how to fill them in quickly; instead, I was confronted by a veritable army of “weeds.”
 To add insult to injury, they didn’t even attempt to grow in the areas which sorely needed ground cover but amid perfectly healthy regions!

-Maybe I was looking at dandelion’s all wrong.
+Maybe I was looking at dandelions all wrong.

 Suddenly I was struck with the ridiculous thought that I should be looking for dandelions.
-My mother had always told me if you look for flowers, you’ll find them, and, if you look for weeds, you’ll find those too.
-What you see depends on what you search for AND how happy you are with what you find depends on how you perceive it.
+My mother had always told me if you look for flowers, you’ll find them, and if you look for weeds, you’ll find those too.
+What you see depends on what you search for, AND how happy you are with what you find depends on how you perceive it.
 I don’t think contentment comes from always having things go your way.
-I’d say contentment comes more from your attitude about the curveballs life throws at you.
+I’d say it comes more from your attitude about the curveballs life throws at you.
 Are they “happy little accidents” like in Bob Ross’s painting world or something negative?
 So, maybe life’s dandelions aren’t so terrible; I do kind of like the bright spots of yellow blanketing the lawn.